matszpk/enigma-cuda/README-OpenCL.md

 (all Radeon HD 7700/7800/7900, Radeon Rx 240-290, Radeon Rx 330-390/Fury/Nano, Radeon Rx 400/VEGA and later).

+## Assembly optimizations

+This version introduces an assembly's optimization for GCN 1.0/1.1/1.2 architecture.
+It requires the CLRadeonExtender libraries.

 ## Building

 The scripts for 'GNU make' and 'NMake' are in 'linux' and 'windows' directory.